GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 The Regulatory Landscape (2026)

-The FDA removed semaglutide from its drug shortage list in February 2025, which eliminated the shortage-based justification for 503B outsourcing facilities to compound it.
+The FDA removed semaglutide from its drug shortage list in February 2025, eliminating the shortage-based justification for 503B outsourcing facilities to compound it.
 In April 2026, the FDA proposed excluding semaglutide, tirzepatide, and liraglutide from the 503B bulks list entirely.
 If finalized, this would effectively end large-scale compounding of these drugs.

+However, 503A pharmacies (state-licensed, patient-specific) can still compound with a valid prescription.
 If you are considering a compounded GLP-1, verify that the pharmacy is properly licensed in your state, ask about their quality testing procedures, and discuss the option with your prescriber.
 This is not a decision to make based on price alone.

 International Pharmacy and Telehealth Options